fritids/wp-sympa-user-manager/README.md

 wp-sympa-user-manager
 =====================

-A wordpress plugin to manage sympa ENS users
+A wordpress plugin to synchronise a wp-users with a SYMPA mailing list at a remote host.